nbeede/BoomBox/README.md

 ## Todo
 - [ ]  Sandbox anti-evasion techniques
+  [ ]  Improve revert scripts to not rely on sleep
 - [ ]  Revert sandbox to clean snapshot on reboot

 ## Contributing